unicode-org/icu/docs/userguide/format_parse/messages/index.md

 If syntax characters occur in the text portions, then they need to be quoted by enclosing the syntax in pairs of ASCII apostrophes.
-A pair of ASCII apostrophes always represents one ASCII apostrophe, similar to %% in printf representing one
-%, although this rule still applies inside quoted text. ("This '{isn''t}' obvious" → "This {isn't} obvious")
+A pair of ASCII apostrophes always represents one ASCII apostrophe, similar to %% in printf representing one %, although this rule still applies inside quoted text. ("`This '{isn''t}' obvious`" → "`This {isn't} obvious`")

 *   Before ICU 4.8, ASCII apostrophes always started quoted text and had inconsistent behavior in nested sub-messages, which was a source of problems